Certifications

 Infiniti requires a paid subscription to a data collecting service which funnels information on every repair back to Infiniti.
 Many people are getting tired of constant data collection but even if we accepted it at Tsawwassen Collision our in-house custom designed software systems are not compatible with the data collection system required.
 Complicated, but nothing to do with repair quality.

-The cars cost a lot and the certification programs are very specific and also cost a lot.
+The luxury brands do manage their own programs and these programs are very good.
+They are also very specific with brand aligned equipment and training.
 Tsawwassen Collision focuses on the local community, driving a wide range of vehicles.
-While our equipment covers the core requirements for these luxury brands there are still significant costs to complete the process, and these would not be justified by the volume we would do.
-The business model of a facility set up for repair of extensive damage to luxury vehicles is very different from the business model that works for a facility working on a broad range of vehicles and damage types.
+While our equipment covers the core requirements for these luxury brands there are still significant costs to complete the process, and these would not be justified by the volume we would do nor would we have the space for their specific equipment.